 Who Are Crowdcube UK?

 Crowdcube is regulated by the FCA and claims to give business owners more control and access to a bigger investor audience.
-It works with two shareholder models – direct ownership and nominee structure.
-However, it also offers a combination of the two, allowing businesses to choose the model that suits them best.
+It works with two shareholder models.
+They are direct ownership and nominee structure.
+However, it also offers a combination of the two.
+As a result, allowing businesses to choose the model that suits them best.
 Check out the table below to learn more about each shareholder model.